ffripiat/Ocean-Nitrogen-Isotopes-Box-Models/README.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-FILE DESCRIPTION:
+FILE DESCRIPTION for the five-box model:

-fivebox_ocean_isotopes_main_template.m : master file for the five-box model which is run with one given set of parameters. fivebox_ocean_isotopes_ode.m : ODE solver for the five-box model which is run with one given set of parameters.
+fivebox_ocean_isotopes_main_template.m : master file for the five-box model which is run with one given set of parameters. fivebox_ocean_isotopes_ode.m : ODE solver for the "fivebox_ocean_isotopes_main_template.m" fivebox_ocean_isotopes_main_template_sensitivity.m : master file for the sensitivity experiments for the five-box model fivebox_ocean_isotopes_sensitivity_ode.m : ODE solver for the "fivebox_ocean_isotopes_main_template_sensitivity.m" fivebox_sensitivity_generation.m : script to generate the "sensitivity" matrix being used in "fivebox_ocean_isotopes_main_template_sensitivity.m"

-HOW TO:
+HOW TO for the five-box model which is run with one given set of parameters:
+(i) to set the model parameters in "fivebox_ocean_isotopes_ode.m" (ii) to run "fivebox_ocean_isotopes_main_template.m"

+HOW TO for the five-box model with the sensitivity experiments:
+(i) to run "fivebox_sensitivity_generation.m" to generate the "sensitivity" matrix by randomly varying parameters over a range well beyond literature estimates
+(see table 1 in Fripiat et al. (2023))
+(ii) to run "fivebox_ocean_isotopes_main_template_sensitivity.m"